Venezuelan literature: 19th century

+He was the first Latin American to occupy a chair at the Real Academia Española.
+He took up his seat on 27 November 1853.

+Works from this period address issues such as the War of Independence (e.g., Eduardo Blanco's 1881 Venezuela Heroica) and the political conflicts between conservatives and liberals.
+Novels, short stories, and plays were written in the mid-nineteenth century by authors such as Fermín Toro, Julio Calcaño, Eduardo Blanco, Zulima, Juan Vicente Camacho, and Tomás Michelena, and the end of the century saw the local emergence of international literary movements such as modernismo, cosmopolitismo, and criollismo.

+20th century

 In the 20th century, with the modernization and urbanization of Venezuela thanks to the economic boom provided by petroleum, some of its finest writers were: Teresa de la Parra, Rómulo Gallegos, Arturo Uslar Pietri, Salvador Garmendia.
 Gallegos' Doña Bárbara (1929) was described in 1974 as "possibly the most widely known Latin American novel".
 The National Prize for Literature, awarded annually, was established in 1948, with Uslar Pietri the only writer to win twice in the first five decades.

+Vanguard playwrights from the 1960s include Levy Rossel, author of the 1966 musical theatre play Vimazoluleka.

 Rafael Cadenas and Eugenio Montejo are among the best known poets of the 20th century and the beginning of the 21st century.

+21st century

-In the 21st century, with the Venezuelan refugee crisis, migration has become a predominant topic in Venezuelan literature.
-Many Venezuelan writers live and publish outside the country, notably in Spain, the USA and other parts of Latin America.
+At the start of the 21st century, Venezuelan fiction boomed with major new works by Federico Vegas, Francisco Suniaga, Ana Teresa Torres and Slavko Župčić.
+According to critic and journalist Boris Muñoz, Venezuelan fiction has "opened up to find a bigger audience, through noir novels, historical novels, without renouncing its own Venezuelan idiosyncrasies".
+With the Venezuelan refugee crisis in the 2010s, migration has become a predominant topic in Venezuelan literature.
+Many Venezuelan writers live and publish outside the country, notably in Spain, the United States and other parts of Latin America.

+Oral literature

+Venezuela has a rich oral literature of stories and legends, many of the latter related to historical figures.
+Many of these stories have their origins in the oral tradition of the country's indigenous ethnic groups, while others are "creole" tales.
+Some of the county's most popular legends are linked to ghosts or terrors, such as El Silbón and la Sayona.